remcoov/youtube-channel-feed/README.md

 #### Limit

-Most of the times the sky is the limit, but unfortunately the public feed Youtube provides of a channel does have a max limit of 15.
+Most of the times the sky is the limit, but the public feed Youtube provides of a channel does have a maximum limit of 15.
 So, the number you'd provide here should be 15 or less.

 ### 2. Variable (in templates)

-You can use a variable to output a Youtube channels' feed in your twig template(s).
+You can also use a variable to output a Youtube channel feed in your twig template(s).
+The variable has two parameters, much like the settings in the widget: **channel id** (required) and **limit** (optional).

-The variable has two parameters: **channel id** (required) and **limit** (optional).
+Take a look at the code below, for an example of how to use the variable with its parameters and all the optional data to output.

-Take a look at the code below, for an example of how to use the variable with its parameters and all the optional data to output:
+_Note:_ not every video has all the thumbnails available.

 ```
 {% set youtube_feed = craft.youtubeChannelFeed.getFeed('UCzQUP1qoWDoEbmsQxvdjxgQ', 5) %}